data-axle/elastic_record/README.md

 end
 ```

 Mapping types are removed in ElasticSearch 7.x.
-While you can still set
+While you can still set mapping type, most
-mapping type most associated behaviors have since been removed.
-When used with
+associated behaviors have since been removed.
+When used with ElasticSearch 6.x, this gem will use
-ElasticSearch 6.x, this gem will use '_doc'.
+'_doc'.

 ```ruby
 class Product